lucidworks/solr/solr/modules/external-files/README.md

 * Parallel loading of the sorted, binary, partitioned files.
 The loading is done through a very efficient merge join between the sorted, partitioned index files and external file partitions.
 A thread is allocated for each partition which merges an external partition with its matching internal index partition.
-* Improved caching of internal files to support LRU eviction.
-This allows external file fields to be loaded and unloaded from memory to support a larger number of external file fields than can fit in memory at once.
+* Improved caching of internal files to include LRU eviction.
+This allows external file fields to be loaded and unloaded from memory to support a larger number of external file fields.
 Because external file fields can be loaded quickly the performance hit for reloading an evicted external file is kept to a minimum.
 * Support for a configurable directory for external files.
 This allows external files to be mounted as a shared drive